The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Test cases

 The resulting structure at $z=0$ is shown in Fig.~\ref{fig:zeldovich}.
 Again, we compare the performance of the different hydro-methods.
-The energy-entropy switch is included for MFM if $U<0.01E_\text{pot}$.
+The energy-entropy switch is included for MFM in \textsc{OpenGadget3} if $U<0.01E_\text{pot}$, corresponding also to the value implemented in \textsc{gizmo}.
 For \textsc{Arepo}, we had to use additional mesh regularization to avoid too irregular cell shapes in the highly unisotropically compressed shock region and allow the code to run until the end.
 All methods agree with the peculiar velocity profile with only slight differences.
 Compared to \citet{Hopkins2015} we find that all methods seem to have a too low viscosity and show particle over- or under-shooting compared to the predicted velocity profile, as a result of a punch-through of some particles in the high $\mathcal{M}$ shock.
-The density peak is captured equally well by almost all methods.
-Only the \textsc{Arepo} run shows a slightly higher peak, contrarily to what \citet{Hopkins2015} found.
-Compared to the expected profile, all methods over-smooth the central region.
-Due to the higher neighbor number and thus larger kernel for SPH, this smoothing is larger compared to MFM, both in our new implementation and \textsc{gizmo}.
-MFM shows a similar performance as the moving mesh.
+One difference between the methods is the height of the density peak.
+This is the lowest for \textsc{SPH}, which can be explained by the larger kernel for SPH, leading to stronger smoothing, compared to MFM.
+Thus, MFM in \textsc{OpenGadget3} is able to resolve the central region better and has a slightly higher peak.
+The \textsc{Arepo} run shows an even higher peak, contrarily to what \citet{Hopkins2015} found.
+Compared to the expected profile, all these methods over-smooth the central region.
+The \textsc{gizmo} code captures the density profile best, reaching the highest central peak.
 Most difficult for all methods is to capture the temperature structure with its very strong contrasts.
 Both MFM implementations work very well, as the energy-entropy switch suppresses any numerical noise in the low-energy background and allows a clear jump between shocked and unshocked region.
+Slight differences in the implementation of the energy-entropy switch between \textsc{OpenGadget3} and \textsc{gizmo}, as well as a lower temperature in the central region in general result in more particles in the center being treated with the switch for \textsc{gizmo}, resulting in a larger number of cold particles.
+This difference can also explain the different height of the density peak.
+As we will show in Sec.~\ref{sec:switch_effect}, a less aggressive switch will result in a higher density peak.
+As no analytical solution exists for this test, is it unclear if this behavior is wanted.
 The jump for SPH is more strongly smoothed in comparison to the other methods.
 In addition, amplified initial (numerical) noise causes a large scatter of several orders of magnitude in the very cold background.
 For \textsc{Arepo}, we find that this behavior is much more drastic, and the background is dominated entirely by numerical noise.
 To properly resolve it, some energy-entropy switch would be required also in \textsc{Arepo}, which does not seem to be implemented in the public version.